 Formulas in physics through mnemonics provide reference points for problem-solving, experimentation, and discovery activities.
 Steps in the scientific method by heart equip students to design and carry out their hypothesis-driven investigations effectively.

-When core science “facts” are committed to long-term memory, it liberates students’ minds to connect ideas, think critically about natural phenomena, and gain a more holistic view of how different disciplines within science are interrelated.
+When core science “facts” are committed to long-term memory.
+It liberates students’ minds to connect ideas, think critically about natural phenomena, and gain a more holistic view of how different disciplines within science are interrelated.

 Rote Memorization in History and Civics